thefr3spirit/bean_classifier_app/README.md

 - 🤖 **On-device AI model** – Uses TensorFlow Lite models for fast, offline predictions.
 - 📊 **Confidence scoring** – See how confident the model is in each prediction.
 - 🕓 **Prediction history** – Keeps a record of all past predictions for easy reference.
-- 🌍 **Multi-language support** – Switch between languages in the app settings.
 - 🔐 **User authentication** – Secure login system to personalize the experience.
-- ⚙️ **Settings customization** – Includes font scaling, dark mode, language preference, and history clearing options.
+- ⚙️ **Settings customization** – Includes font scaling, dark mode, and history clearing options.

 ## 🚀 Roadmap & Improvements